GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

 curious you can refresh the `Compute Engine` > `VM instances` page and see that additional VMs have been created.

+If the allocation fails, try submitting the job to the debug partition, by removing the `-p compute` parameter to `salloc`.
+The message `salloc:
+PrologSlurmctld failed, job killed` most likely indicates that your project does not have sufficient quota for C2 instances in your region.

 1. Once the allocation is complete, you will be presented with a shell.
 Run:

 ```shell